peteboere/csstoxpath/README.md

 * `*-of-type`

-The following are excluded as they can only be partially supported:
+The following are excluded as they can only be partially supported (XPath only matches static attributes):

 * `:checked`
 * `:disabled`